Pyomo/mpi-sppy/doc/src/spokes.rst

 constructor).
 Additional control over rho values is provided by the ``phob-rho-rescale-factors-json`` option which is a json file that provides a dictionary with keys that are iteration numbers and values that are rescale factors.
 Note that all rescaling is cummulative.

+See ``examples.uc.gradient_uc_cylinders.py`` for an example that uses a cost-based rho setter for the uc problem in the ph_ob cylinder.

 As of August, 2024 use of a gradient based rho with ph_ob is untested.